zhanksun/zhanksun.github.io/_pages/reading.md

 **Summary**
 > 1. Multiple parallel M/M/1 queues with genetic and dedicated customers
-> 2. General holding cost function, dependent on the server and  the number of customers in the queue, but NOT on the customer's type
+> 2. General holding cost function, dependent on the server and  the number of customers in the queue, **NOT on the customer's type**.
 > 3. Objective: minimize long-run average waiting cost by optimally routing an incoming genetic customer to one of the parallel queues
 > 4. Contribution: two heuristics, single-step policy improvement and Lagrangian relaxation
 > 5. Future direction: Another direction for future research would be to consider multiple types of generic customers each differing in their waiting costs.
 Such a generalization would be of particular interest to call centers that serve a heterogeneous group of users and seek ways of providing a better service for their more “valuable” customers.
 It would also be of interest in health care operations, for which patients have significantly different waiting cost structures depending on their health conditions.